Buying Real Estate Under LLC: Everything You Need to Know

 - Privacy.
 An LLC can own the property on all public records, keeping the owners behind the LLC secret in case someone involved in the company wants to keep their investment out of the public eye.
 This is especially useful to celebrities or silent partners.

 LLCs are not the solution to every problem, of course.
-For instance, a new LLC will have problems getting loans directly from banks since they will be nervous of the liability shield.
+For instance, a new LLC will have problems getting loans directly from banks since they will be nervous about the liability shield.
 This can be circumvented by getting the mortgage personally and then transferring the property into the LLC, though the mortgage will be something you are personally liable for as well.
 LLCs also cost money to form and have to be filed properly in every state they do business in.
 While many people prefer using LLCs to run real estate businesses, when it comes to yours, you should carefully consider all the options and make the best choice for your needs.